Auto-Responders That Actually Read the Email

 What happens when a reviewer rejects a draft?

-Calling decide_email with decision: 'reject' removes the message from the pending queue without delivering it.
-You can include a rejection_note that your agent logs or uses to trigger a revision workflow — for example, re-prompting the LLM with the reviewer's feedback and queuing a new draft.
-The original inbound message remains readable via read_email so the thread is not lost.
+Calling POST /v1/oversight/decide with action: 'reject' removes the message from the pending queue without delivering it.
+Your agent can detect the rejection and trigger a revision workflow — for example, re-prompting the LLM and queuing a new draft.
+The original inbound message remains readable via GET /v1/mailboxes/{mailbox_id}/emails/{email_id} so the thread is not lost.

 Can I use different oversight modes for different email categories?